 - 1. Introduction

 - 2. Safeguarding and the Prevent duty

-- 3. Definition of radicalisation
+- 3. Definition of extremism

-- 4. People responsible for safeguarding and prevent
+- 4. Definition of radicalisation

-- 5. Reporting concerns
+- 5. People responsible for safeguarding and prevent

-- 6. Allegations about a member of staff
+- 6. Reporting concerns

 - 7. Prevent Referral Flowchart

 1. Introduction

 Section 26 (1) of the Counter-Terrorism and Security Act 2015 ('the Act') imposes a duty on 'specified authorities', when exercising their functions, to have due regard to the need to prevent people from being drawn into terrorism.
 Further Education providers are 'specified authorities'.